History of Guyana: Coalitions, oil drilling, and political instability

 In May 2015, David Granger of A Partnership for National Unity and Alliance for Change (APNU+AFC) narrowly won the elections.
-He represented the alliance of Afro-Guyanese parties.
-In May 2015, David Granger was sworn is as the new President of Guyana.
+He represented the alliance of Afro-Guyanese parties, which had a slim parliamentary majority.
+Granger was later sworn is as the new President of Guyana.
+The following year, the country celebrated its 50 years of independence, with huge celebrations attended by Guyanese and Guyanese expatriates living in other countries.